BabylonJS/Documentation/content/start/chap2/combine.md

 video-content:
 ---

-# Getting Started - Combining Meshes
+# Introduction - Combining Meshes

 ## Combining Meshes Using Merge Meshes
 This is a straight forwarded way of combining two or more meshes.